adaorabernardine/Adorable/README.md

 # Adorable
-The only person you are destined to become is the person you decide to be
+The only person you are destined to become is the person you decide to be... am so much interested in tech.